Depreciation and depletion

 - 50% of the chargeable income of the person for the year from the business or investment calculated without including financial gains derived by the person or financial costs incurred by the person.

 A deduction is allowed for bad debts incurred in the normal course of business, other than advances made on capital accounts.
-A bad debt is allowed as a deduction if the C-G is satisfied that the taxpayer has taken all reasonable steps to pursue payment and the person reasonably believes payment will not be made.
+A bad debt is allowed as a deduction if the Commissioner-General of the GRA is satisfied that the taxpayer has taken all reasonable steps to pursue payment and the person reasonably believes payment will not be made.

 Any amounts recovered in respect of a bad debt previously written off should be included in income and subject to tax accordingly.